Common Name: String of Pearls, String of Bananas, String of Dolphins

-The spherical leaves of this delicate succulent will add texture to your plant collection and make your room look as if it were adorned with hanging beads.
-A plant-lover’s favorite, this uniquely beautiful plant can also produce small flowers that emit a sweet, cinnamon fragrance, making this plant smell as lovely as it looks.
-This indoor plant is delicate, and the little pearl-like leaves will fall off when handled.
-Don’t worry -- there are so many of these gems, you will barely notice any are missing.
-This houseplant is very easy to propagate: just stick sections of the vines into soil, and mist occasionally.
+Learn to care for some of the most exciting and architectural vines grown for our pleasure!
+Senecios are succulents that require little care but need the right environment to survive.
+Don't be alarmed if you fail on your first try, but we hope these care tips help you make it a first-time success!
+These houseplants are very easy to propagate: stick sections of the vines into soil and mist occasionally.
 In no time, you will have new, beautiful baby pearls.
-Senecio Rowleyanus can be a bit temperamental, so make sure you find the perfect spot and consistently give these gems the attention they need.
-This hanging plant loves warmth and basking in indirect light, but likes cooler conditions when dormant in the winter.
+Senecios can be a bit temperamental, so make sure you find the perfect spot and consistently give these gems the attention they need.
+These hanging plants love the warmth and basking in indirect light but like cooler conditions in the winter when dormant.
 If given the right conditions, these succulent vines will reward you by growing longer and longer, eventually making contact with the floor.
-They are relatively short lived plants that are easily propagated

-Overwatering String-of-Pearls is the most common cause of decline.
+Over-watering senecio is the most common cause of decline.
 Because they have shallow roots, they should be kept in shallow pots and watered thoroughly ONLY when completely dry (the little pearls will start to pucker).
-If your plants are in terra cotta or clay pots, and/or if they are under a bright light, you will need to water your indoor plant more frequently.
+If your plants are in terra-cotta or clay pots, or if they are under a bright light, you will need to water your indoor plant more frequently.
 They will need more water during the warm months, and less during the cold months.

 These guys like it hot in the summer and cool in the winter (50-55℉).
 The heat of the summer brings out a tremendous amount of growth; just make sure to avoid fungus and bacteria through good air circulation.

-- Resist transplanting a healthy String-of-Pearls.
+- Resist transplanting a healthy senecio.
 They have shallow roots and they can be damaged easily.